openhealthcare/opal/doc/docs/reference/upgrading.md

 This document provides instructions for specific steps required to upgrading your Opal application to a later version where there are extra steps required.

+### 0.10.1 -> 0.11.0

+#### Upgrading Opal

+How you do this depends on how you have configured your application, but updating your requirements.txt to update the version should work.

+    # requirements.txt
+    opal==0.10.1

 ### 0.10.0 -> 0.10.1